TebaldiLab/cellmarkeraccordion/README.md

 ![Retina_ct_accordion_custom](https://github.com/user-attachments/assets/688652ba-7066-45ab-bc25-1e697d3c6bee)

-You can also exploit the ```accordion_custom``` function to explore the expression of genes associated with a specific pathway.
+You can also exploit the ```accordion_custom``` function to quantify the activity of specific pathways based on the expression of associated gene signatures or modules.
 As an example:
 ```bash
 data(marker_table_pathway)
 ```